Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Small Holder:

 Middle ranking peasant, farming more land than a cottager but less than a villein.
-A typical small holder would have 10-20 acres.
+A typical small holder would have 10-20 acres of land, often as separate strips in different fields.
+He was also required to work on his lord's land or to provide a service to his lord.
 Also known as a Bordar.

 Stone (weight):